napster0125/django-excel/README.md

   - Please add suitable comments wherever needed.
   - You can add details to readme.

+All the apps must follow the below instructions:
+  - call the function named
+    - ```pushChangesAppnameLeaderboard(rank_list)``` (eg: for kryptos, call pushChangesKryptosLeaderboard(rank_list) )
+    ,ranklist is a list (length=10) of details of players in the order of their rank. i.e       rank_list[0] -> details of player with rank 1.
+Call the function whenever there is any change in ranklist that affects the top 10 in ranklist.
+Import the same from common.utility

 Hashinclude specific:

   - Install docker. `sudo apt-get install docker.io`